 I was getting really hungry and everywhere was completely full.
 And then we saw this place with some cute fairy lights outside.
 Mathieu said to try there, too, but I was all: no, it looks really nice, there’s no way we’ll find something there!

 But he tried.
-And that’s how we got to have dinner at Verso Sera in Rome’s historical center.
+And that’s how we got to have dinner at Verso Sera Rome.
 And while I was waiting for the other shoe to drop and find something wrong with the place because we were able to get a table, I just couldn’t.
 It looked incredible inside, they had lots of wine options and they served it by the book.

 And the food!
 We had pasta again and it was delicious.
 (Yes, from pizza-pizza-pizza we went to pasta-pasta-pasta.)
 And, for dessert, no tiramisu, but we found the next best thing: pistachio mousse.